dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The years teach much which the days never know.
+  I like refried beans.
+That's why I wanna try fried beans, because maybe they're just as good and we're just wasting time.
+You don't have to fry them again after all.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1343 days)
+## 🌟 Experiences (1344 days)

 ### 🧮 Programming languages